flemay/envvars/README.md

 Envvars, a command line tool written in Go, provides a way to describe the environment variables of a project and ensures they are defined before testing, building, and deploying.
 It also generates an env file to be used by other applications such as Docker and Compose.

+## Current state

+Envvars is in its early stage and its API is not stable.
+The release of envvars 1.0.0 will be production ready.

+You are encouraged to try envvars, [share your feedback and contribute to it](CONTRIBUTING.md).

 ## Declaration File

 The declaration file (written in [YAML](http://yaml.org/spec/1.2/spec.html)) is the core of Envvars.
 It declares all the environment variables used by a project.